 Antioxidants can also have an impact on wrinkles via essential oils.
-They work by controlling free radical scavenging activity.
-In turn, the essential oils may help prevent the damaging effects of everyday environmental stresses, such as air pollution, sunlight, and smoke.
+They work by controlling free-radical scavenging activity.
+In turn, the essential oils may help prevent the damaging effects of everyday environmental stresses, such as:

 This herb is known for both its antimicrobial and antioxidant properties.
 When it comes to skin health, rosemary’s natural oxidative defenses may help prevent free radicals from causing damage.

-One 2014 study noted significant results within seven days of using rosemary essential oil in 10 mg/kg doses.
+A 2014 study noted significant results within seven days of using rosemary essential oil in 10 mg/kg doses.
 Rosemary may also help benefit your skin by increasing circulation and reducing overall inflammation.
-The most benefits are related to alcohol extracts from the leaves.
+Most benefits are related to alcohol extracts from the leaves.

 This powerful antioxidant is high in vitamin C. It’s often found in over-the-counter anti-aging products.
-According to a 1999 study, lemon oil was found to reduce oxidative damage on the skin’s surface.
-Aside from its anti-aging potential, lemon can also help protect your skin from sun damage.
+According to a 2017 study, lemon essential oil had both antioxidant and antimicrobial properties.
+However, take care not to expose your skin to the sun after applying lemon or other citrus essential oils.

 Sage is a type of evergreen-like shrub.
 Clary sage, a cousin of traditional sage, is different in both taste and medicinal uses.
 This plant is sweeter to the taste and smell.
-And according to a 2004 study, clary sage has antioxidant properties that can help prevent DNA and protein damage.
+According to a 2016 study, clary sage has antioxidant properties that can help prevent DNA and protein damage.